brown-cs132-s13/labs/aws/aws.md

 ## AWS
 Amazon Web Services, or AWS, is a suite of cloud services provided by Amazon.
 AWS provide tools for computing, storage, databases, management and more.
 The services are designed to be massively scalable, so they work well for small projects but can support huge sites as well.
 In CS132 we will be using EC2 to run our server and S3 to serve static content.

+There are many other service providers out there -- your TAs use among other things Rackspace, Linode, and Digital Ocean.
+AWS is probably the largest of these services, and provided us with an education grant.

 ## *Disclaimer*
 > While Amazon offers a free tier of some of the AWS services as a trial, most
 > usages incur some cost.
-Amazon has been generous enought to provide a $100
+Amazon has been generous enough to provide a $100
 > grant for you to use this semester.
 This should be ample to cover any
 > reasonable usage of AWS during the course, but please be cautious!
 As this
 > grant is to you personally, *you* will be responsible for any additional